connor-baer/rich-text-to-jsx/README.md

 Any conflicts between passed `props` and the specific properties above will be resolved in favor of `@madebyconnor/rich-text-to-jsx`'s code. `classNames` are merged automatically.
 The `uri` prop on `INLINES.HYPERLINK` nodes is renamed to `href` for convenience.

+#### Entries

-For **custom elements** (entries and assets), you need to specify the component for each possible node type and content type (entries) or [mime type group](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters/filtering-assets-by-mime-type) (assets).
+For embedded entries, you need to specify the component for each possible node type and content type.
 This enables you to use different components for the same entry, depending on whether it is rendered inline, as a block or as a hyperlink.

-Custom elements receive the data in `node.data.target` as props.
+The component receives the data in `node.data.target` as props.

 Let's say you have an entry of the content type `page`.
 When the `page` entry is referenced as a hyperlink, an anchor should be rendered.
 When the `page` entry is embedded as a block, a preview with its title and subtitle should be rendered.
 Here's how you could achieve that: